thecartercenter/nemo/README.md

 ## Contributing

-ELMO is 100% open-source.
-We would like you to be part of the ELMO community!
+NEMO/ELMO is 100% open-source.
+We would like you to be part of the community!
 We accept and encourage contributions from the public.
-You can start by filing a bug report or feature request using a [Github issue](https://github.com/thecartercenter/elmo/issues).
+You can start by filing a bug report or feature request using a [Github issue](https://github.com/thecartercenter/nemo/issues).

 Pull requests are also welcome, but discussing things first in an issue is always a good idea.

 See the [development environment setup guide](docs/development-setup.md) to get started with the code.

-### ELMO Data Model

 Contributors may find our auto-generated [Entity-Relationship Diagram (ERD)](docs/erd.pdf) useful.

 ## Acknowledgements